1. Warren Hastings was the first ___________.

 Explanation: Hastings followed the “Ring Fence” policy — protecting British possessions in India by supporting strong neighboring states.

-52. The main principle of Hastings’ Ring Fence Policy was:
+52. The main principle of Hastings’ Ring Fence Policy was___________.

 A) Annexation of Indian states